mrryanjohnston/Canvas-Fun/README.md

     npm test

-## Problems
+## Preinstallation
-###Node Version
-Your version of nodejs might be incompatible with mongoose or another package.
-This project uses v0.8.19.
-You can get that by installing node and setting node versions via nvm:
+### Dependency versions

+I am using rvm and nvm for local development to manage ruby and node versions.
+Get them with these commands:
+    \curl -sSL https://get.rvm.io | bash -s stable rvm install 2.10
     curl https://raw.github.com/creationix/nvm/master/install.sh | sh
-    restart terminal
-    nvm install v0.8.19
+    nvm install 0.10.24
-    nvm use v0.8.19

-###NPM Version
-Your version of npm might be incompatible with mongoose or another package.
-We're using v1.2.10.

-    npm install npm@1.2.10 -g
+Get sass and compass:
+    gem install sass --version 3.2.13
+    gem install compass --version 0.12.2

 ###Mongoose package
-Mongoose can be a butt.
-You may need to install it prior to running npm install.
+You may need to install the nodejs mongoose package prior to running npm install.

     npm install mongoose
     npm install

-###MongoDB deployment
+###MongoDB
 You'll need to have a copy of mongodb running your database.
-We recommend using [mongoctl](http://github.com/mongolab/mongoctl) to provision servers.
-Install python2, pip, and build tools.
+For local development I use [mongoctl](http://github.com/mongolab/mongoctl) to provision mongo servers.
+You'll need to install python2, pip, and build tools to use this workflow.
 Pick one of the follow based on your OS/distro:

     sudo apt-get install python build-essential python-pip
     sudo pacman -S base-devel python2 python2-pip